turt2live/ietf-mimi-terminology/draft-ralston-mimi-terminology.md

 **Room Participant**: A joined user in the room.
 Note that this may have implications on the associated MLS Members in the MLS Group for the user's devices.

-**Roster**: Typically, a list of users actively participating in the room (who have at least one MLS client in the corresponding MLS group.

 **Event**: The container for an encrypted MLS Message, sent over the wire between servers and clients (through their local servers).
 Events have an **Event ID** to canonically